Looking to Move? Get Started with SoS!Aug 26, 2021

 So let's go through some of the things you can do to get your home ready for the open house.

-Declutter any tables or counter tops - Not only do buyers not need to see any personal information that could be on your mail, they also need to see a welcoming home that they can have their family meals and memories.
+- Declutter any tables or countertops.
+Not only do buyers not need to see any personal information that could be in your mail, but they also need to see a welcoming home where they can have their family meals and memories.

-Our morning rituals help set the tone for our day - Allow the buyers to see them putting their toothbrush on the counter and their moisturizers by removing you items on your counter tops
+- Our morning rituals help set the tone for our day.
+Allow the buyers to see them putting their toothbrushes on the counter and their moisturizers on by removing your items on your countertops.